House of the Dragon: Filming

 Principal photography on the ten-episode first season of the series began in April 2021.
 The series was filmed primarily in the United Kingdom.
 House of the Dragon was the first production to be shot at Warner Bros.
 Leavesden Studios' new virtual production stage.
 On July 18, 2021, a positive COVID-19 case forced the pausing of production for two days.
 The Spanish publication Hoy reported that House of the Dragon would be filmed in the Province of Cáceres in western Spain between October 11–21, 2021.
 The provincial capital of Cáceres along with the medieval town of Trujillo were used in scenes for King's Landing.
 From October 26–31, the series was filmed in Portugal at the Castle of Monsanto.
+The majority of season 1 was shot using Arri Alexa cameras; specifically Alexa 65s for the main camera and the Alexa Mini LFs as additional cameras.

 Locations in Cornwall, England included St Michael's Mount, Holywell Beach and Kynance Cove.
 Other locations included Castleton, Derbyshire, in areas such as Cave Dale, Eldon Hill Quarry and the Market Place.
 Some scenes were shot in Aldershot, Hampshire.
 In February 2022, HBO confirmed that the first season of House of the Dragon had wrapped production.
-Visual effects for the series were produced in part by Pixomondo, who worked on Game of Thrones and gained an Emmy Award for Outstanding Visual Effects.
+Visual effects for the series were produced in part by Pixomondo, who worked on Game of Thrones and received an Emmy Award for Outstanding Visual Effects.

-The second season is set to begin filming in spring 2023 at Warner Bros.
-Studios, Leavesden in Watford, England, and then will move to Cáceres, Spain.
 In October 2022, it was reported that the OSVP stage at Leavesden Studios, used in the series, was shutting down.

+The second season began filming on April 11, 2023, at Warner Bros.
+Studios, Leavesden in Watford, England, and moved to Cáceres, Spain on May 18, 2023.
+The series continued filming throughout the 2023 SAG-AFTRA strike.
+Despite the show originating in the United States, the largely British cast works under local rules governed by the sister union Equity.
+Filming wrapped by September 29, 2023.

+Filming for the third season began on March 21, 2025, at Leavesden Studios, Watford and wrapped by that October.

 Music

-It was announced in September 2022 that Ramin Djawadi would compose the series score.
+It was announced in February 2021 that Ramin Djawadi would compose the series score.

 Djawadi composed the music for all eight seasons of Game of Thrones, which garnered him three Grammy Awards nominations and two Emmy Awards wins.
 Djawadi and the showrunners opted to retain the original theme song, "Game of Thrones Theme", for House of the Dragon.
 The song debuted in the opening credits of the second episode.
 In an interview with The A.V.
 Club, Djawadi stated that the original theme song was used to "tie the shows together".
 For the first season, Djawadi, along with Condal and Sapochnik, watched each episode and made notes on when the music should occur and what mood the music should set.
 Character motifs from Game of Thrones are also featured in House of the Dragon, including the Dragon theme "Dracarys".